Świebodzin: 20th century

-After Germany's defeat in the war, Schwiebus became Świebodzin, and was once again part of Poland.

-The new Polish government adopted the communist economic system and enacted sweeping social, economic, and political reforms. Świebodzin's economic recovery was also hampered by the Soviet policy of dismantling industrial facilities in conquered areas, and shipping components back to the Soviet Union.
+After Germany's defeat in the war, the town became again part of Poland, although with a Soviet-imposed communist economic system, which enacted sweeping social, economic, and political reforms. Świebodzin's economic recovery was also hampered by the Soviet policy of dismantling industrial facilities in conquered areas, and shipping components back to the Soviet Union.
 In this way, Świebodzin lost some of its prewar industries, particularly its breweries.

 Świebodzin expanded in the period under communist rule, and its population doubled.
 New neighborhoods were built to the south of the railway line, composed largely of pre-fabricated apartment buildings.
 The Communist Economic Planning Commissions chose to develop the electromechanical, furniture, and timber industries in Świebodzin.
 Products were exported throughout Poland and to the other states in the Soviet Bloc.

+Świebodzin was formerly part of the Zielona Góra Voivodeship (1975–1998).
+Since the Local Government Reorganization Act of 1998, it has been part of Lubusz Voivodeship.

 However, with the collapse of the Soviet Bloc and the revolutions of 1989, Świebodzin once again experienced economic upheaval.
 With some difficulties, the local economy was adapted to the international market economy.
 New industries and businesses were established, but others were unable to compete in the new environment and went bankrupt.
 Many more goods became available in local shops, but at prices that many inhabitants could not afford.
 In recent years, a few foreign-owned discount supermarkets, pizzerias, hotels, and other businesses have been established in the town, taking advantage of the proximity of Poland's main east–west motorway.
 With the economic changes there have also been political changes.
-A series of non-communist local governments have been elected since 1989.
+Since the restoration of free elections in 1989 the city council's former communist control has been replaced by democratic parties.